Kevin Smith: On the Internet

 Smith has a website, The View Askewniverse, which went online in late 1995.
 He has an online blog, "My Boring-Ass Life", the contents of which were published in a book by the same name.
 Jay and Silent Bob Strike Back's fictional website MoviePoopShoot.com became real in 2002.
 It became Quick Stop Entertainment and was the home of SModcast until it was sold and SModcast moved to a dedicated website SModcast.com, which carries the other SModcast network podcasts in early 2010.

 On February 5, 2007, Smith and Scott Mosier began SModcast, a regular comedy podcast.
 SModcast has since spawned into a podcast network called the SModcast podcast network which began in 2010, its own digital radio station called SModcast Internet Radio (S.I.R) in 2011 and an internet television channel SModCo Internet Television (S.I.T.) in 2012.

 On June 4, 2012, Smith premiered his Hulu weekly series Spoilers, described as an "anti-movie review" series, where Smith takes a group of people to a new film and has them comment on what they have seen.
 Other segments on the show include interviews with celebrities, and the "Criterion Lounge", where Smith discusses a Criterion Collection film available on DVD and the Hulu Plus service.

 On December 14, 2015, Smith began posting his Fatman on Batman series on YouTube.

-In late 2015, Smith and Jason Mewes began the web series "What's in the Box?" on the Screen Junkies website, through the site's streaming service.
+In late 2015, Smith and Jason Mewes began the web series What's in the Box? on the Screen Junkies website, through the site's streaming service.

 Jay and Silent Bob's Secret Stash

 Smith owns and operates Jay and Silent Bob's Secret Stash in Red Bank, New Jersey, a comic book store largely dedicated to merchandise related to his films and comics.
 He purchased the original store in January 1997 for $30,000, using the money he earned from Clerks.
-The current location is its second.
-The store was moved to a defunct ice cream parlor on Broad St. after Smith sold the Monmouth St. property.
-The New Jersey location is managed by Smith's long-time friend Walt Flanagan, who appears frequently in Smith's films.
+The current location is its third.
+The original store was moved to a defunct ice cream parlor at 35 Broad St. after Smith sold the Monmouth Street property.
+The New Jersey location was managed by Smith's long-time friend Walt Flanagan, who appears frequently in Smith's films.
+On November 25, 2020, Smith announced on his Twitter account that he was closing the Red Bank store at 35 Broad Street on December 28, and moving the store down the block to a long-vacant corner location at 65 Broad Street.
+The new location opened on February 22, 2021.

 A second Secret Stash in the Westwood section of Los Angeles was opened in September 2004 and was managed by long-time friend and associate Bryan Johnson, who has appeared in Smith's films as Steve-Dave.
 Smith had announced that he would close after his lease expired and Johnson wanted to resign, but eventually relocated to Laser Blazer, a now-defunct laserdisc and DVD store in Los Angeles.
 In January 2009, the Los Angeles store closed, leaving the Red Bank store as Smith's only operating store.